 A-2.1 The slide plates selected according to A-1.2 and A-1.3 or A-l.4 shall be examined for dimensions and tolerances (see 4), and workmanship and finish (see 6).
-If the number of slide plates failing to meet one or more of the requirements mentioned above is less than or equal to the permissible number of defectives given in col (3) of Table 1, the lot shall be declared as conforming to the requirements of these characteristics.
+If the number of slide plates failing to meet one or more of the requirements mentioned above is less than or equal to the permissible number of defectives given in col (4) of Table 1, the lot shall be declared as conforming to the requirements of these characteristics.

+*This ensures that lots containing only 1.5 percent or if less defectives shall be accepted most of the time.

 ANNEX B